openaire/guidelines-literature-repositories/docs/field_geolocation.rst

 polygonPoint (M)
 ++++++++++++++++

-A point location in a polygon (occurences: 4-n).
+A point location in a polygon (occurrences: 4-n).
 Mandatory if *geoLocationPolygon* is used.

 pointLongitude (M)
 ^^^^^^^^^^^^^^^^^^

-Longitudinal dimension of point (occurence: 1).
+Longitudinal dimension of point (occurrence: 1).
 Mandatory if *polygonPoint* is used.

 pointLatitude (M)
 ^^^^^^^^^^^^^^^^^

-Latitudinal dimension of point (occurence: 1).
+Latitudinal dimension of point (occurrence: 1).
 Mandatory if *polygonPoint* is used.

 inPolygonPoint (O)
 ++++++++++++++++++